sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "Get to the point, peckneck," Conductor scowled, waggling his knife toward the spirit.

 "*Good!
-This'll make this go much quicker then.*" In a poof of purple smoke, Snatcher conjured a scroll of paper. "*As you may or may not know, our kiddo arrived about the same time those Time Pieces fell from the sky.
+Let's get to the point then.*" In a poof of purple smoke, Snatcher conjured a scroll of paper. "*As you may or may not know, our kiddo arrived about the same time those Time Pieces fell from the sky.
 She scoured that Mafia Town, she did movies for you two for them, contracts for me, and who knows what else.
 She's now collected every single Time Piece on our planet as a result of undoing that recent... catastrophe.
 Therefore, she has no reason to hang around anymore.*" He let go of the scroll, and it poofed in front of the two birds. "*We need to* give *her a reason, or she'll vanish from right under our noses... and quite possibly for good.*"

 Grooves took the scroll and unfurled it.
 The word 'contract' was printed in calligraphy at the top.
-He made a face at the other director and got reading.
+He made a sour face at the other director and got reading.

 Conductor watched their opponent, keeping the knife point held out.
 "And just what's in it for you?
 Erryone knows the Subcon Snatcher never offers anything without wantin' somethin' in return."